All Products

 Procedure

-Select Machine Group: In the Source Machine Group list, select the machine group with the custom ID that you created in Step 2, and click
+• Select Machine Group: In the Source Machine Groups list, select the machine group with a custom identifier that you created in Step 2, and click image to add it to the Applied Machine Groups list.

-On the Logtail Configuration page, configure the Logtail collection rule as follows.
+4. On the Logtail Configuration page, configure the Logtail collection rules as follows.

 1. Global and input configurations